4 Reasons for Stomach Pain After Eating Nuts and What to Do About It

 Image Credit: Rinchumrus/iStock/GettyImages

-Nuts are considered one of the most nutritious foods around, full of heart-healthy monounsaturated fats, fiber and minerals like magnesium and potassium.
+Nuts are among the most nutritious foods, full of heart-healthy monounsaturated fats, fiber and minerals like magnesium and potassium.
 So it may surprise you if eating nuts — whether tree nuts, like almonds and cashews, or peanuts — leads to stomach pain and discomfort.

 Advertisement